What are the Dangers of EMDR Therapy?

 You may see results quickly.

-If you’re thinking about starting EMDR therapy, you should keep a few things in mind.
+If you’re thinking about starting online EMDR therapy, you should keep a few things in mind.

-The next step is to be prepared for EMDR therapy.
-This means being honest with your therapist about your trauma and what you hope to gain from therapy.
+Getting prepared means being honest with your therapist about your trauma and what you hope to gain from online therapy.
 It also means being willing to do the work required to process the trauma.

 Sara Makin MSEd, LPC, NCC